zeta0134/dungeon-game-nes/prgram_allocation.md

 for game engine purposes.

 ## Map Data
+Current Room, Graphics: 64 metatiles x 24 metatiles* = **1536 bytes**
-Current Room: 64 metatiles x 32 metatiles* = **2048 bytes**
+Current Room, Nav: 64 metatiles x 24 metatiles* = **1536 bytes**
-Tilemap: 256 tiles x (4 CHR tiles + 4 Collision data + 1 flags) = **2304 bytes**
+Graphics Tilemap: 256 tiles x (4 CHR tiles + 1 palette) = **1280 bytes**
+Navigation Tilemap: 256 tiles x (1 collision + 1 type) = **512 bytes**
 Attribute Shadow = 32 4x4 metatiles x 16 4x4 metatiles = **512 bytes**

+Ponder: the navigation tilemap might be sharable between all maps.
+If so, it could be PRG ROM
+Ponder: The attribute byte in the graphics tileset might be redundant, once it has been used to
+        build the shadow attribute table.
+Perhaps it could be reclaimed post load.

-Note: Rooms can be any arbitrary rectangle shape that fits in this space, the width/height is not constrained by the engine.
+Note: Rooms can be any arbitrary rectangle shape that fits in this space, the width/height is
+      not constrained by the engine.
-Theoretical widest room: 170x12 (10.6 screens wide) Theoretical tallest room: 16x128 (10.6 playfields tall, or around 9.14 "screens" tall)
+Theoretical widest room: 128x12 (8 screens wide) Theoretical tallest room: 16x96 (8 playfields tall, or around 6.4 "screens" tall)

 ## Sound Engine
 "bhop" is likely our engine of choice here.
 It consumes around 1 page but is still under development.